ln-komandur/IP-Cameras/README.md

 `sudo systemctl start vsftpd-log-listener.service`# *Start the service now*

 `sudo systemctl status vsftpd-log-listener.service` # *Verify the script is up and running as a systemd service.*

-### Use an external drive to store H.265 video clips
-This is to save space on the internal drive
-1. Keep photos on local drive as well as external drive i.e. helps in case the external drive is lost / stolen
-2. Keep only H.265 video clips on external drive
-3. Do not keep any video clips on local drive after the recoding is successful i.e. keep only if external drive is not connected
-4. Ensure that the external drive is automatically mounted upon power on with mount point entries in `/etc/fstab`
-5. Ensure that the `sudo` user (not `ipcamera` user) has all permissions to write to the external drive.
-This is usually so, but just ensure that it is happening.
-See ***Questions under recoding each video clip***

 ## On each IP Camera (RLC-510WA)